letsdeel/deel-api-java-sdk/docs/MilestonesApi.md

 Retrieve Milestones by Contract

 Retrieve a list of milestones associated with a specific contract.
-Each milestone includes details such as its title, amount, status, and relevant dates, along with information about the creator and reviewer.
+Each milestone includes details such as its title, amount, status, and relevant dates, along with information about the creator and reviewer.  **Token scopes**: &#x60;milestones:read&#x60;

 ### Example
 ```java